tradecloud/tradecloud-docs-api-v2/order/buyer/receive/delivery-schedule.md

 {% endhint %}

 {% hint style="warning" %}
-The order line `position` may be unassigned in case of an order line split by a supplier The ERP system must assign a position to the split order line and update the order line to Tradecloud.
+The order line `position` may be unassigned in case of an order line split by a supplier.
+The ERP system must assign a position to the split order line and update the order line to Tradecloud.
 {% endhint %}

 ### `scheduledDelivery` fields